tacoinfra/kiln/README.md

 Check out `docker run --rm obsidiansystems/tezos-bake-monitor:0.1 --help` for more command-line options.
 For example, you can run the monitor on alphanet by passing `--network=alphanet`.

+# Known Issues

+  * If the frontend page loses connection to the server it will stop showing live data.
+This might happen if, for example, your computer goes to sleep with the page open.
+For now, you need to manually refresh the page to reconnect.
+This will be fixed in a future release.

 # Building the Monitor from Source

 ## Prerequisites